kheo-ops/kheo/README.md

 - Resources (ram, disk, cpu, ...)
 - Running processes
 - Installed packages

+Moreover, Kheo discovers your servers configuration at regular intervals and stores delta between configuration as events.
+You can select events you want to store and those that do not have interest for you.

 ## Underlying technologies
 Kheo is build with the following technologies: